 Inaccessible Island Rail Distribution, Habitat, and Ecology

-Firstly, the truly remarkable Inaccessible Island Rail inhabits an extremely restricted range.
-Secondly, that’s because this wonderful bird only inhabits the tiny island its name derived from, Inaccessible Island.
-This forms part of the Tristan da Cunha group, located in the mid-Atlantic Ocean region.
+That’s because this bird only inhabits the tiny island its name derived from, Inaccessible Island.
+This itself forms part of the Tristan da Cunha group, located in the South Atlantic Ocean region.
 It’s roughly 19 mi (31 km) from the main island of the arcgipelago.